lyz-code/blue-book/docs/devops/prometheus/prometheus_installation.md

 # Kubernetes

-!!! warning "It looks like you need helm 3"
+!!! warning "Helm 2 is not supported anymore."

     Later versions of the chart return an [Error: apiVersion 'v2' is not valid.
     The value must be